It’s no secret that America’s retirement system is broken. The problem has been compounding for a few decades and it’s getting worse.

 I suggest avoiding most variable and indexed annuities like the plague.
 There are simply too many moving variables to make them dependable financial tools.
 Remember that any type of variable or indexed annuity or life insurance product is about shifting risk to the customer away from the insurance company.

-Even if you get the right kind of annuity – they still have downsides.
-For example, what if you roll 401(k) assets to an annuity and die the next day?
+Even if you get a good annuity with rock-solid guarantees – they still can have downsides.
+For example, what if you roll 401(k) assets to an immediate annuity and die the next day?
 Oops!
 All the money you worked so hard to accumulate would go to the insurance company.
 Yes, you could plan for some payments to continue to a beneficiary and recover some of the principal that way, but this would reduce the income stream while you’re alive – we’re looking for strategies to increase income.

-Also, the amount of income is fixed – you can’t easily pull from the principal for extra expenses such as health care and assisted living without seriously affecting future income.
+Also, the amount of income in a fixed annuity is fixed – you can’t easily pull from the principal for extra expenses such as health care and assisted living without seriously affecting future income.

 A high cash value Whole Life insurance policy can solve both of these problems: